 A variety of soil types are found across these tracts.
-USDA - NRCS soil survey indicated Land Capability Classification as a mixture of 3e, and 7s soils.
-The majority of the acres are class 3E and 7s soils, which are generally not suitable for small grain crop production.
+USDA - NRCS soil survey indicated Land Capability Classification as a mixture of 4e, and 7e soils.
+The majority of the acres are class 7e soils, which are generally unsuitable for small grain crop production.
 Most acres would not meet current DNRC breaking criteria. ("If properly managed, soils in classes 1, 2, 3, 4 are suitable for the mechanized production of commonly grown field crops and for pasture and woodland.
 The degree of the soil limitations affecting the production of cultivated crops increases progressively from class 1 to class 5.
 The limitations can affect levels of production and the risk of permanent soil deterioration caused by erosion and other factors.
 Soils in classes 5, 6, 7 are generally not suitable for mechanized productions without special management.
-Capability subclasses indicate the dominant limitations in the class, e, shows that the main hazard is the risk of erosion unless a close growing plant cover is maintained Subclass s soils are shallow, droughty, or stoney."
+Capability subclasses indicate the dominant limitations in the class, E, shows that the main hazard is the risk of erosion unless a close growing plant cover is maintained."
 From USDA-NRCS Soil Survey).